 Denali Materials, located in Anchorage, AK, sells virgin asphalt mixes and various polymer-modified grades of asphalt.
 The area surrounding Denali's facility was victim to the odorous emissions common to the manufacture and transfer of asphalt products.
 Denali was determined to suppress odor emissions, says Jack Hayden, owner.

 To find a solution, Hayden turned to OMI Industries and its Ecosorb 206A additive.
 Ecosorb products are environmentally friendly odor eliminators that do not employ harsh reacting chemicals or masking fragrances.

-“Specific to the asphalt industry, Ecosorb’s product offerings are liquid additives designed to eliminate all asphalt odors by suppressing odorous emissions,” says Chuck Timcik, technical director with OMI.
+"Specific to the asphalt industry, Ecosorb's product offerings are liquid additives designed to eliminate all asphalt odors by suppressing odorous emissions," says Charles R. Timcik, technical director with OMI.

-Ecosorb has products that remove odors from all asphalt production, including neat binders, rubberized, and polymer-modified applications.
+Ecosorb has products that remove odors from all asphalt production, including neat binders, rubberized, and ploymer-modified applications.